mbradle/wnutils/doc/source/read_tutorial.rst

 Read mass fractions in a zone in the groups.
 ............................................

-We can retrieve the mass fractions of specific species for a given zone in all the iterable groups.
+You can retrieve the mass fractions of specific species for a given zone in all the iterable groups.
 For example, to retrieve `o16`, `o17`, and `o18` in the zone with labels `1`, `0`, `0`, type::